Are you a Creative? A Storyteller?

 Are you an educator?
 Looking for a fresh way to inspire curiosity, empathy and listening skills?
 Or seeking to help your students apply the hard skills you've taught them and get their work published?

 Are you part of a senior community?
-Angora was founded by a senior.
+Agora was founded by a senior.
 The platform honors the life experiences, perspective and wisdom of elders and offers inter-generational collaborations.

 Agora offers an opportunity for learners of all ages to get out of themselves, expand their horizons, and dare to ask questions about someone else's livelihood, life and culture.
 Producing a piece of art or journalism is the icing on the cake!

-Whether you teach high school history or social studies, or lead an M.A. program in journalism, tourism or anthropology, or are part of a senior community seeking a creative platform, we'd love to work with you.
+Whether you teach high school history or social studies, or lead an M.A. program in journalism, tourism or anthropology, or are part of a senior community seeking a creative platform, or are a traveler who would like a way to connect with people you meet in your journeys, we'd love to work with you.
 Agora is a catalyst for growing self confidence, fostering open-mindedness and creating connections.

 For more information on participating in Agora or to submit a pitch, contact [email protected]